Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Experimental Evaluation

 \section{Experimental Evaluation}

+Our implementations are available at \url{https://github.com/pasta-toolbox/bit_vector} as open-source (GPLv3, header-only C++-library).
 In addition to the source code of our implementations, we also provide scripts to easily reproduce all results presented in this paper (\url{https://github.com/pasta-toolbox/bit_vector_experiments}).

-Our experiments were conducted on a workstation equipped with an AMD Ryzen 9 3950X (16 cores with frequencies up to 3.5\,GHz, 32\,KiB L1d and L1i cache and 512\,MiB L2 cache per core, and 4 times 16\,MiB L3 cache) and 64\,GiB DDR4 RAM running Ubuntu 20.04.2 LTS.
+Our experiments were conducted on a workstation equipped with an AMD Ryzen 9 3950X (16 cores with frequencies up to 3.5\,GHz, 64\,KiB L1d and L1i cache and 512\,KiB L2 cache per core, and 4 times 16\,MiB L3 cache) and 64\,GiB DDR4 RAM running Ubuntu 20.04.2 LTS.
 Since our experiments are sequential, only one core was used at a time.
 We compiled the code using GCC 10.2 with flags \texttt{-03}, \texttt{-march=native}, and \texttt{-DNDEBUG} and created the makefile using CMake version 3.22.1.

-In our experiments, we use two types of random inputs with different densities of ones in the bit vector (10\,\%, 50\,\%, and 90\,\% of all bits are ones).
-For the first type of input, the ones are uniformly distributed.
-This type of input should be the easier one of the two, as all blocks are similar.
-The second type of input is an adversarial input similar to the one used by Vigna~\cite{Vigna2008BroadwordRankSelect}.
-Assume that \(k\,\%\) of the bits in the bit vector should be ones.
-Then, we set \(99\,\%\) of the ones in the last \(k\,\%\) of the bit vector and the remaining one percent in the first \(100-k\,\%\) of the bit vector.
-Here, the first part of the bit vector is very sparse while the second part of the bit vector is very dense.
-Overall, these two types of distribution are the extreme ends of distributions that can occur.